 There are many more applications for SDR than just migration to a new provider.
 These include:

-If some users require “Exchange” and some require a different kind of service (like HIPAA complaint email), you could use SDR to separate the Exchange users from the HIPAA users at a different provider.
+Suppose some users require “Exchange,” and some require a different kind of service (like HIPAA-compliant email).
+In that case, you could use SDR to separate the Exchange users from the HIPAA users at a different provider.
 In this case, you would want the email delivered to the HIPAA provider first and the non-HIPAA split addresses forwarded (over SMTP TLS) to the exchange provider.

-A slight twist to Split Domain Routing is when you forward ALL email for all users to the second provider … but also allow these emails to be delivered to your primary provider.
-This causes a “fork” in your email flow where all of your email goes to two places.
-This can be useful as if the primary provider goes down, you can just login to the secondary provider and get all of your email and send email (and receive email if you update your MX records).
+A slight twist to Split Domain Routing is when you forward ALL emails for all users to the second provider but also allow these emails to be delivered to a primary provider.
+This causes a “fork” in your email flow where all email goes to two places.
+This can be useful if the primary provider goes down.
+You can log in to the secondary provider and get your emails.

 We have several customers who use this approach where they